 The Claimant in this case operated as a music school teacher.
 As part of a zero-hours part-year contract, she worked at a school on a regular basis and was only paid for the work she carried out.
 Generally, she worked for around 32 hours per week.
 The school year provided more holidays than the statutory minimum.

-As a result, her paid holiday entitlements were calculated by:
+As a result, she paid holiday entitlements were calculated by:

 - Assessing her earnings at the end of each of the three school terms; and